Hidden history to be revealed at Dunwich Heath

 “Dunwich Heath is rightly well known for its beautiful landscape together with diverse and fascinating wildlife populations.
 But whilst the history here is no secret, our research has also found that many people are not aware of what has happened in the past and that there is a real appetite to find out more.
 People have been incredibly proud of hear of the role Dunwich played in preparing for the D-Day landings and so we’re really pleased to be able to develop new and exciting ways to tell these stories and more, thanks to support from National Lottery players.”

 Work is now underway to develop the new experiences at Dunwich Heath, with guided walks, new trails and displays all in the plans.
-The new resources are expected to be unveiled in summer 2020.

 " I have discovered smuggling, artists, shipwrecks, the world’s most advanced electronics, tank battles, love, heartbreak and defiance against the government.
 The Heath has been dug up, cut down, shot over, built on, tided up and much adored.
 I have been astounded by the extraordinary events this place has witnessed."